How To Wholesale Real Estate In Alabama: Step By Step (2025)

 Next, you’ll want to build a cash buyer list.

-A cash buyer list is a list of real estate investors with the requisite liquidity needed to close on a wholesale deal very quickly.
+A cash buyer list is a list of real estate investors with the requisite liquidity needed to close a wholesale deal very quickly.
 These people prefer distressed properties and are willing to close all cash without any bank financing or hard money loans.

-You can easily find cash buyers online, on social media, on Craigslist, bandit signs, and at REIA meetings.
 Get to know your cash buyer's purchase criteria very well, since that is ultimately the same criteria you’ll use when finding houses to wholesale in Alabama.

 You can also check out this quick video below that talks about how to find cash buyers online for free!